davidAlgis/mp3ShazamAutoTag/Readme.md

 ### Graphical User Interface (GUI)

-A user‑friendly executable is now available as a zip file (download link above).
+A user-friendly executable is now available as a zip file (download link above).
 This GUI allows you to:
 - Select the input directory via a browse button.
+- Optionally check **Copy to:** and choose a destination folder to **copy** (rather than move) the files.
 - See a progress bar with file count and estimated remaining time.
-- View a table of MP3 files with options to check/uncheck rows and directly edit the new file names.
+- View a table of audio files with options to check/uncheck rows and directly edit the new file names.
-- There are two different way to apply the changes :
+- There are two ways to apply changes:
-  1. The "Apply" button just change the name of the file.
+  1. The **Apply** button renames/moves (or copies, if **Copy to:** is set) in-place.
-  2. The "Apply with Plex Convention" organize into Artist\Album\title_of_song
+  2. **Apply with Plex Convention** also organizes into `Artist/Album/title.ext`.

 Simply unzip the file and run the executable.